Floffah/echoform/backend/docs/reference/flows/authentication.md

     S-->>C: (maybe) force_scene INTRO
 ```

-## Assumptions About Client

-The client repository (referenced as `../game`) was not accessible in this workspace, so client-side specifics are inferred from server expectations and packet schemas.

 ## Glossary

 - Access Token: Opaque token that authenticates a WebSocket connection and (future) protected REST requests.
 - Refresh Token: Opaque longer-lived token intended for future access-token renewal.
 - Session: Logical server-held authentication context tying tokens to a user.
 - Onboarding: Gate controlled by `onboarded` field; if false, forces INTRO scene.

----

-Last updated: 2025-10-07